 - Plugins -> Add New.
 I have the following plug-in installed : Ninja Forms, Super Socializer, W3 Total Cache, Wp-SpamShield, Envira Gallery, and Yoast SEO.

 - Super Socializer.
 Personally, I disable social commenting to speed up loading (plus it’s very much useless).
 Also under social sharing, I disable the floating interface.
 Which I find very annoying on mobile.

-A photography blog does not mean images only.
+Having a photography blog does not mean images only.

 Which is why it is a huge plus to think of interesting topics, and write some kick ass articles.